How Does Telehealth Work?

 Telehealth overcomes the barriers of distance.
 Right now, in a time of social distancing, we want people to stay at home apart from essential outings for groceries or medicine.

 But, if you’re injured, you still need physiotherapy to help your body grow stronger and more flexible.
 Lounging around at home can actually make some problems worse.

-Telehealth solves the problem.
-We meet online, providing you the same standard of care as you’d receive in your clinic.
-We can assess you, prescribe treatments and exercises, monitor your progress and encourage you to keep up with your physical therapy without needing to meet in person
+Telehealth physiotherapy services solve the problem.
+We meet online, providing you with the same standard of care as you’d receive in your clinic.
+We can assess you, prescribe treatments and exercises, monitor your progress and encourage you to keep up with your physical therapy without needing to meet in person.

 Is Telehealth Just a Response to the COVID-19 Pandemic?